William F. Lamb: The Architect Behind the Empire State Building

 While this was happening, Lamb and his team were finalizing the building's design.
 They created detailed blueprints for every part of the building, from the towering spire to the intricate lobby decorations.
 They also coordinated with various suppliers to ensure they would have the needed materials, such as the Indiana limestone used for the facade and the steel for the building's frame.

 Preparation also involved securing the necessary permits and approvals from city officials.
-Given the building's unprecedented height and potential safety risks, this was an enormous task.
+This was an enormous task given the building's unprecedented height and potential safety risks.
 However, the project had the backing of influential figures like former New York Governor Alfred E. Smith, who was the building's first president, which helped smooth the way.

 The planning and preparation for the Empire State Building were meticulous and comprehensive, setting the stage for a construction process that would break records for speed and efficiency.
 It's a testament to the dedication and expertise of everyone involved and a crucial part of the building's enduring legacy.